-Trump unenthusiastically heads for contentious G7
+Trump, Macron engage in Twitter spat ahead of contentious G7

 (CNN)President Donald Trump flies to Canada on Friday expecting a knock-out, drag-down fight with top US allies over trade -- a battle he believes he can win but which he's unenthusiastic about waging in person.

+Trump responded by addressing Macron and Canadian Prime Minister Justin Trudeau, whose country is hosting the G7.

+"Please tell Prime Minister Trudeau and President Macron that they are charging the U.S. massive tariffs and create non-monetary barriers.
+The EU trade surplus with the U.S. is $151 Billion, and Canada keeps our farmers and others out.
+Look forward to seeing them tomorrow," he tweeted.

-Indeed, the President's focus over the past weeks has been his June 12 summit with North Korean despot Kim Jong Un in Singapore and not the G7 meetings held with top US allies in a remote part of Quebec.
+The President's focus over the past weeks has been his June 12 summit with North Korean despot Kim Jong Un in Singapore and not the G7 meetings held with top US allies in a remote part of Quebec.
 Trump has even questioned whether his presence is absolutely required in Canada.

 It is, top advisers have responded, warning an absence at the premier meeting of top world leaders would amount to a retreat amid fierce clashes over economic and other issues.
 Trump has vented back that the meetings are unlikely to produce anything worthwhile, and that the trek to rural Quebec is a waste of time.

 US allies have wondered and openly discussed how long Trump will remain at the G7 talks.
-Trump is planning to meet Canadian Prime Minister Justin Trudeau and French President Emmanuel Macron on the sidelines of the talks.
+Trump is planning to meet Trudeau and Macron on the sidelines of the talks.

 Even as late as Thursday, some foreign officials -- based on conversations they have been having -- were still considering it a real possibility Trump could leave the summit early.
 But the White House insists he will keep his schedule, and as of midday Thursday, Vice President Mike Pence was not preparing to step in, according to people familiar with the situation.